CPSO is committed to providing its members with better access to the services they need via a self-serve Member Portal.

 Q: How do I request fee receipts?

-A: You can download fee receipts for paid invoices from the past two years (2018 and later) in the “Financial Transactions” tab of the “Profile” section of the Member Portal.
+A: You can download fee receipts for paid invoices from the past (2018 and later) in the “Financial Transactions” tab of the “Profile” section of the Member Portal.
 You may request older receipts by submitting a service request in the “Membership Services” section of the portal.

 Q: How do I request a certificate of professional conduct (CPC)?